Lilygo TTGO LoRa32

 west build -b ttgo_lora32/esp32/procpu samples/hello_world

-The usual flash target will work with the ttgo_lora32 board configuration.
+The usual flash target will work with the ttgo_lora32 board target.
 Here is an example for the Hello World application.

 # From the root of the zephyr repository